monopole/myrepos/README.md

 # myrepos

-Quickly clone, rebase or report the status of remote git repositories on local storage, using a YAML configuration file.
+Clone, rebase or just report the status of remote git repositories on local storage, using a YAML configuration file.

 Install: